ndeadly/MissionControl/README.md

 ***Microsoft Xbox One/Elite 2 Controllers***
 Press and hold the `guide`(`X`) button until the LED starts blinking.
 Then press and hold the small sync button on the back near the charging port until the LED starts blinking more rapidly.

-*As of late 2021, Microsoft introduced a new controller firmware that aims to bring Xbox One/Elite 2 controllers in line with the newer Series X|S controllers.
-Updating to this firmware switches the controller over to using Bluetooth Low Energy (LE), a newer bluetooth standard focused on low power consumption, which is not currently supported by Mission Control.
-If your controller firmware is version 5.xx.xxxx.x or above, you have the new LE firmware and will need to downgrade to the legacy one (see https://support.xbox.com/en-US/help/hardware-network/accessories/controller-firmware-reversion)*
+*Note: controller firmware versions 5.xx.xxxx.x and upward use Bluetooth Low Energy and are not currently supported.
+Please refer to the [FAQ](#frequently-asked-questions) for instructions on downgrading to a compatible firmware*

 ***Other Controllers***
 Please refer to your controller's user manual for information on how to put it into sync mode.
 Note that many generic Bluetooth controllers can be started in one of several modes.
 Usually you want to choose something like HID, PC or Android mode for it to work correctly.